-Many clients have asked me “can I get a mortgage for an investment property”.
-So you are not alone.
-If you’re wondering if you can buy an investment property, read on.
-Investment , rental or income properties are one of the most popular ways Kiwis choose to invest.
-We take a look at how to best approach getting a mortgage for an investment property in New Zealand.
+If you’re wondering if you can buy an investment property, you’re not alone!
+Investment properties are one of the most popular ways Kiwis choose to invest.
+We look at the best approach to getting a mortgage for an investment property in New Zealand.

 What do lenders consider when assessing an application for an investment property mortgage?